The Dog Mom Gazette

 The shocking truth about NSAIDs nobody tells you.

-And the first thing I had to admit was this:
+The first thing I had to admit was this:

 Rimadyl can work.